loociano/tamagotchi-tech-specs/index.md

 ## Introduction

-[tamagotch.org](http://tamagotch.org) is a project that aims at documenting the technical specifications of Tamagotchi toys.
+[tamagotch.org](http://tamagotch.org) aims at documenting the technical specifications of Tamagotchi toys.
 We focus on the worldwide releases.
+Do you want to contribute or report a broken link?
+Please [open a pull request](https://github.com/loociano/tamagotch).

 ## Original Series